MassDEP Reduce, Reuse, Repair Micro-Grant

 • An organization or business (for-profit or non-profit) that is properly licensed to operate in Massachusetts.

-• A regional entity such a solid waste management district, solid waste/recycling cooperative, or regional planning authority that is recognized as a governmental body under Massachusetts General Laws.
+• A regional entity, such as a solid waste management district, solid waste/recycling cooperative or regional planning authority, that is recognized as a governmental body under Massachusetts General Laws.

-• An individual Massachusetts city or town, or a Massachusetts municipality acting as lead for a multi-community regional initiative.
+• An individual Massachusetts city or town, or one acting as the lead for a multi-community regional initiative.

 2. Review the Grant Guidelines